ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why small rituals feel like survival tools.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on a day where you question every habit you have.

 ---